jmrmcode/Fitting-functions-by-Gradient-Descent/README.md

 ## Acknowledgments

-Thanks to Andrii Zaiats for the mathematical notation review.
+Thanks to Andrii Zaiats (andriizayac) for the mathematical notation review.